 They said on the job description that they’re looking for, let’s say, four or five things that they really want this candidate to have.
 Now, you’re not going to have time to talk about all four or five, but you may want to give a brief story or two that connects with why you have, let’s say, two or three of those different items that are listed in this job description.

 Great.
-So, what should applicants include in the final paragraph of their cover letter?
+What should applicants include in the final paragraph of their cover letter?

 The final paragraph of a cover letter is very simple.
 You’re basically thanking someone for actually reading this document that you’ve prepared in order to try to make this connection.